 Bringing in a professional from Farmers National Company to work with the differing goals of the various owners may bring about a resolution that works for everyone.
-To discuss your situation, please contact Matt Gunderson, Assistant Vice President of Client Relations, at 1-800-346-2650 or email him at MGunderson@FarmersNational.com.
+To discuss your situation, please contact Matt Gunderson, Senior Vice President - Sales and Marketing, at 1-800-346-2650 or email him at MGunderson@FarmersNational.com.

 How can I find out what my farm is worth?

 There are times that you may need an expert opinion of what your farm is worth in today's market.
 This might be for estate valuation purposes, division of the asset, or gifting.
 Whatever your need, Farmers National Company has Certified Appraisers who can provide top quality appraisals.
 Please see Farm and Ranchland Appraisals.